Rati3010/dev-tools/README.md

 1. Clone the repository
 2. Run `npm install` to install dependencies
-3. Run `npm start` to start the development server
+3. Run `npm run dev` to start the development server

 ## Features